glod-siren/datavendors/Free Context Toolkit/README.md

 ## Usage

 After installing the Context Toolkit into the Siren Platform, it can be invoked using the Siren API.
-Here is an example of invoking the toolkit's `duckduckgo-scraper` using the Siren API:
+Here is an example of invoking the toolkit's `duckduckgo-scraper` (`duckduckgo-image-scraper` or `duckduckgo-news-scraper` )or using the Siren API:

 ```javascript
 const config = {